Applications for artists are currently being accepted. Application deadline is Thursday, November 16th, 2017 at 3:00pm.

 How are the artists expected to incorporate nature trips into their work and how many trips?

-Artists are expected to take their students on a minimum of three nature trips (5+ hours) with at least one being to the Santa Monica Mountains.
+Artists are expected to take their students on a minimum of three nature trips (6+ hours) with at least one being to the Santa Monica Mountains.
 This could be places close to home or in the Santa Monica Mountains.
 Examples in L.A. include the L.A.
 River, Baldwin Hills Scenic Overlook, parts of Griffith Park, Vista Hermosa, Ballona Wetlands… Rangers with the National Park Service will accompany the group on at least two trips and up to three trips.
-The National Park Service will fund all three trips via a school bus (including driver) on top of the grant amount of $4500.
+The National Park Service will fund two of the three trips via a school bus (including driver) on top of the grant amount of $5000.

 How much help do artists get in planning their nature trips and on their trips?